Have you ever found landscaping supplies for free? Well, we did, and so can you.

 SATURDAY SEARCH TERM GIGGLES

-- How to get money back from Rogers: Hahahahaha!
+- How to get money back from Rogers?
 Good Luck.

 - Resignation Letter Options: I Quit!

-- Self Service Cashier Scam: Makes me sad that people do this.
+- Self-Service Cashier Scam: It makes me sad that people do this.

 - How to write a complaint letter without complaining: Haha, I’m dead! lol

-Have a great week, Spring cleaning and gardening has commenced.
+Have a great week; spring cleaning and gardening have commenced.